haaris292/cparcel/README.md

 3. [Optional] For on-premise clusters or clusters on other cloud providers, you need to get the service account JSON key from your GCP account.
 You can follow steps from [this document](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## Installation
-Once you have the required files, put all the files under one directory and run create_parcel.sh script in below format.
+Once you have the create_parcel.sh file, place it under user's home directory and run the script in below format.

 Here is an example on how to run the script
 ```